D'Addario (manufacturer): Brands

-Products and Innovations
+Products and innovations

 Strings

 The original 1950s string formula used pure nickel, which created a characteristically mellow sound.
-In the early 1960s, John D’Addario, Sr., introduced a brighter-sounding, second-generation nickel-plated steel string, which became the industry standard for the next five decades.
+In the early 1960s, John D'Addario, Sr., introduced a brighter-sounding, second-generation nickel-plated steel string, which became the industry standard for the next five decades.
 Today, 80 percent of all electric guitar strings are based on his formula.

-In 2014, D’Addario unveiled a new electric guitar string, NYXL.
-Formulated, created and perfected in New York State, the new strings were re-engineered from the ball-end up to bend farther, sing louder, and stay in tune better.
+In 2014, D'Addario unveiled a new electric guitar string, NYXL.
+Formulated, created and perfected in New York State, the new strings were redesigned to bend farther, sing louder, and stay in tune better.
 The reformulated nickel-plated steel alloy boosts amplitude in the 1 kHz to 3.5 kHz range, modernizing overall tone without losing that nickel-plated steel feel.

-In 2019, D’Addario unveiled the X Series, a technologically advanced series of strings created for electric, acoustic, classical, bass, and folk instruments.
-The D’Addario Research and Development team worked to combine all of D’Addario’s innovations, such as extended lifespan treatments, New York Steel, and Fusion Twists into one string.
+In 2019, D'Addario unveiled the X Series, a technologically advanced series of strings created for electric, acoustic, classical, bass, and folk instruments.
+The D'Addario Research and Development team worked to combine all of D'Addario's innovations, such as extended lifespan treatments, New York Steel, and Fusion Twists into one string.
 Players can choose between XT, for enhanced life and a natural feel, or XS, for maximum life and a smoother feel.

 The first portfolio in the series, XT, combines high carbon steel cores, and the most popular alloys with extended lifespan treatment on every string in the set, giving players enhanced break resistance, pitch stability, and long-lasting performance—all while preserving the tone and feel of uncoated strings.

-In 2021, D’Addario launched XS Acoustic.
+In 2021, D'Addario launched XS Acoustic.
 Designed for six-string guitar, twelve-string guitar and mandolin, XS offers players maximum life, strength and stability—all without sacrificing tone.
-XS features a remarkably thin film coating (1/10 the thickness of a human hair) that completely protects the wound strings from corrosion, without dampening the tone.
+XS features a thin film coating (1/10 the thickness of a human hair) that completely protects the wound strings from corrosion, without dampening the tone.

 In 2022, D’Addario introduced XS Electric strings, which included a reformulated nickel-plated steel wrap wire that provides a bright tone with increased output, bite, and sustain.

 Accessories

-In 1998, D’Addario acquired Planet Waves, a small guitar strap company on Long Island, and began manufacturing its own accessories under the Planet Waves brand name.
+In 1998, D'Addario acquired Planet Waves, a small guitar strap company on Long Island, and began manufacturing its own accessories under the Planet Waves brand name.

-Some of the first products Jim D’Addario and the team designed included an Ergonomic Peg Winder with a built-in string stretcher, as well as a line of instrument cables.
+Some of the first products Jim D'Addario and the team designed included an Ergonomic Peg Winder with a built-in string stretcher, as well as a line of instrument cables.

 Inventor Arthur Pantoja sent an email to Jim discussing the development of a combination peg winder and string cutter.
 Jim liked the idea, the patent was good, and the prototype worked, but the product needed some fine-tuning.
 With the help of guitar designer Ned Steinberger, they designed a marketable product called the Pro-Winder, with built-in hardened-steel wire cutters.
-The Pro-Winder is one of D’Addario’s most successful products, and hundreds of thousands have been sold.
+The Pro-Winder is one of D'Addario's most successful products, and hundreds of thousands have been sold.